 We looked at functions in the tutorial, and for a basic understanding, you are recommended looking at that.
-This document is going to go into more detail, and will be looking at using functions with code rather than the GUI.
+This document goes into more detail on using and creating your own functions.

 Quest has a whole load of functions built in, many of them will be used in your game without you even knowing about it.
 You can see a full list here: